SixArm/topics/topics/software-programming-quotations/index.md

 "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson

-"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." - Martin Fowler

 "It's not at all important to get it right the first time.
 It's vitally important to get it right the last time." - Andrew Hunt and David Thomas, The Pragmatic Programmer

 "First, solve the problem.
 Then, write the code." - John Johnson